We hope to see you April 10, 2026 for the Consortium for Computing Sciences in Colleges: Midsouth Conference Programming Contest.

 Doing something that the Contest Director deems unacceptable will get you disqualified.
 You will be required to leave immediately and will not be allowed to participate further.
 Examples of ways to get disqualified:

-Normally when a team believes that the judges are wrong, the team has not consider a possible variation of the input data or has misunderstood the problem.
-However, if you believe a problem statement is in error or is ambiguous, they may submit a clarification request via the contest website.
+Normally when a team believes that the judges are wrong, the team has not considered a possible variation of the input data or has misunderstood the problem.

 If you believe a mistake was made judging your run, you may submit a clarification request via the contest website.